Board of Directors

 Cole Herk, Real Estate Broker, Cassidy Turley

 Cole Herk is a commercial real estate broker with Cassidy Turley Commercial Real Estate Services.
 He has been in the industry since 1999 and is active in both sale and lease transactions throughout Colorado.
 Cole graduated from Colorado State University where he earned a bachelor’s degree in finance.
 He currently resides in Fort Collins with his wife and two children.
 He is an active member of his community and has spent time volunteering with a number of non-profits.

 Ken John was co-owner and served as President of Promats, Inc. for 20 years until selling the company in January 2008 to “retire.”
-In May of 2008 he founded Homeless Gear and serves as the full time “volunteer” Executive Director.
+In May of 2008 he founded Homeless Gear and served as the full time “volunteer” Executive Director until July 2014.
 He has also been active on the Homeless Day Services and Overflow Night Shelter committees.
 Ken graduated from Colorado State University with a degree in Business (marketing concentration) and a Masters in Business Administration.
 He and his wife Nancy live in Fort Collins and have two children.